FAQ on Changes to Academic Requirements

 - new class-block time schedule (effective Winter 2018)

 - PE credits

 120 credits required for a degree for the classes of 2020, 2021, and beyond.
 Current sophomores and first-years must accumulate at least 120 credits in order to receive a W&L bachelor's degree.
 Juniors and seniors (those graduating by June 1, 2019) are required to have at least 113 credits.

 Effective with the Fall 2017 term, Physical Education skills courses are valued at one credit each for first-years and sophomores only, who must accumulate 120 credits to graduate.
 Juniors and seniors will continue to receive a total of one composite PE credit (PE XXX) upon completion of their four skills courses.
 (During registration, the courses are shown as flexible credit -- zero to one -- and students must select the appropriate amount during their planning and registration.)
 The FDR requirement still requires all current students to accumulate 4 PE skills courses, whether or not they carry any credit.
 Your PE courses will now count in a more rational way, awarding fair credit for the time involved.

 1. I am a junior who has already taken three PEs.
 How does this affect me?

 If your basic question is "how many PE skills courses do I need to take", it is still four required for all students, whether they are 0- or 1-credit courses.

-2. As a sophomore, I wonder if I can get retroactive credits for PE skills already completed?
+2. As a sophomore (Class of 2020), I wonder if I can get retroactive credits for PE skills already completed?

 Yes.
 These adjustments to credits and cumulative grade-point averages appeared on your record during September.